Lime Street station project, originally opened by HM Queen Elizabeth II, gets a new lease of life with Evans by Shay Murtagh bespoke concrete.

 On Friday 9th March 2018, Liverpool lime street Station unveiled a rejuvenated gift to the public.
-This was the recreation of what has become known an “The Bullring” Mural.
+This was the recreation of what has become known as “The Bullring” Mural.

 Originally designed by Stephen Broadbent in 1999, this structure marked the rehousing of families from St Andrews Garden tenements to new homes.
-The structure was engraved with Broadbents depiction of local life and was created using silhouettes of people in the area.
-The rehousing development was significantly recognised and such a milestone for the community that it was commemorated by a visit from the Queen.
+The structure was engraved with Broadbent’s depiction of local life and was created using silhouettes of people in the area.
+The rehousing development was significantly recognised and such a milestone for the community that it was commemorated by a visit from HM Queen Elizabeth II.

 In recent years the mural had fallen into disrepair and as part of network rails upgrade plan, the mural had to be removed to install a new power supply.